-The prospective teacher educators will be able to -
+The prospective teacher educators M.Ed.
+Second Semester' students will be able to-

-- Identify a researchable problem area - Locate the problem in some broader context - Develop skills of reviewing related literature and report in academically accepted manner - Develop skills to systematically conclude the review - Develop skills of outlining a logical rationale for studying a problem
+- IdentifyCO-Inferringa researchable problem area - Locate CO-Generating the problem in some broader context - DevelopCO-Implementing the skills of reviewing related literature and report in academically accepted manner - Develop CO-Executing the skills to systematically conclude the review - Develop CO-Executing the skills of outlining a logical rationale for studying a problem

-The prospective teacher educators are expected to decide an area of study in the guidance of their supervisor and based on a study of the researches on the thrust areas, preferably in school education.
-They must contextualise the area of study against some contemporary background.
+The prospective teacher educators The The M.Ed.
+Second Semester' students are expected to decide an area of study in the guidance of their supervisor and based on a study of the researches on the thrust areas, preferably in school education.
+They must contextualise contextualize the area of study against some contemporary background.
 After deciding an area of study, they are expected to go for an extensive review of related literature and write a critical review of such literature in the selected area.
 On the basis of such review and the critical conclusion drawn from it, they are expected to develop a sound rationale for the study to be undertaken under the dissertation.
-They have to present a detailed report of the selection of the area of study and its context, the review of the related literature as well as the rationale emerged from such the perceived of problem review in context area.
+They have to present a detailed report of the selection of the area of study and its context, the review of the related literature as well as the rationale emerged from such review in the perceived context of problem area.